-Purpose: To help plan for a multi-tiered agriculture zoning system in response to Wisconsin Act 235, known as the Livestock Facility Siting Law.
+- Purpose: To help plan for a multi-tiered, agriculture zoning system in response to Wisconsin Act 235, known as the Livestock Facility Siting Law.
 This classification will help protect cities, villages, and rural sanitary districts from potential health and safety issues associated with close proximity to large livestock farming operations.
-This

-- classification will help protect agriculture operations from the land use conflicts associated with close proximity to urban and suburban growth and development areas. - Primary Goal: To establish an area within one-half mile of the current boundaries of cities, villages, and rural sanitary districts where new livestock farming operations with fewer than 500 animal units will be allowed, but new operations with 500 or more animal units will not be allowed. - Preferred Housing Density: To be determined by the surrounding agriculture classifications.
-Each town should set this density to be consistent with the densities allowed in its other agriculture areas.
-(Whatever the town had before this classification was introduced will be utilized as a density overlay.) - Preferred Use: Crop farming, livestock farming with fewer than 500 animal units, and housing development at a density that is not in conflict with the continuation of agriculture. - Discouraged Uses: Livestock farming operations with 500 or more animal units or housing development at a density that is in conflict with the continuation of agriculture.
+This classification will help protect agriculture operations from the land use conflicts associated with close proximity to urban and suburban growth and development areas. - Primary Goal: To establish an area within 1⁄2 mile of the current boundaries of cities, villages, and rural sanitary districts where new livestock farming operations with fewer than 500 animal units will be allowed, but new operations with 500 or more animal units will not be allowed. - Preferred Housing Density: To be determined by the overlying agriculture classification (AR or AWT). - Preferred Use: Crop farming, livestock farming with fewer than 500 animal units, and housing development at a density that is not in conflict with the continuation of agriculture. - Discouraged Uses: Livestock farming operations with 500 or more animal units or housing development at a density that is in conflict with the continuation of agriculture.